Helping Children Stay Safe Online

 Click here for a newly published e-safety booklet guide for parents

-Within school we have an acceptable use policy which we share with our children to keep them safe.
+Within school we have acceptable use policies which we share with our children to keep them safe.
 These policies are designed to meet the needs of the children each different key stage.

 Definition of plagiarism

 - the act of plagiarising; taking someone's words or ideas as if they were your own

 - a piece of writing that has been copied from someone else and is presented as being your own work

 Part of our Computing Curriculum is to educate the children in the importance of not copying the work of other people.

 A beginners guide to using the internet with interactive tutorials about all aspects of computer and internet use, getting started on social networks, privacy and safety online.